 Public Transport in Georgian Britain

-Most of the novels I have read in this period feature rich people who had their own private means of transport.
+Most of the novels I’ve read in this period feature rich people who had their own private means of transport.
 What about the rest of the populace?
 What was public transport in Georgian Britain like?

 In most cases it was on foot.
 Walking was free, and that was the only option for many.
 While the rich ordered custom-made carriages, the rest of the population had to travel by foot.
 If they had to travel a great distance, they could hire a mode of transportation.